Seediq people

 They were officially recognized as Taiwan's 14th indigenous group on 23 April 2008.
-Previously, the Seediq, along with the closely related Truku people, were classified as Atayal.
+Previously, the Seediq, along with the closely related Taroko people, were classified as Atayal.

-Major events
+Resistance to colonization

 Wushe events

 Starting from 1897, the Japanese began a road building program that brought them into the indigenous people's territory.
 This was seen as invasive.
 Contacts and conflicts escalated and some indigenous people were killed.
 In 1901, in a battle with the Japanese, indigenous people defeated 670 Japanese soldiers.
 As a result of this, in 1902, the Japanese isolated Wushe.

 Between 1914 and 1917, Japanese forces carried out an aggressive 'pacification' program killing many resisting people.
 At this time, the leader of Mahebo, Mona Rudao, tried to resist rule by Japan, but he failed twice because his plans were divulged.
 At his third attempt, he organized seven out of twelve groups to fight against the Japanese forces.

 Xincheng events

 When Japanese soldiers raped indigenous women, two leaders and twenty men killed thirteen Japanese soldiers.